 A natural gas, propane or oil fired furnace or boiler consists of the self contained furnace or boiler, ducts or pipes for heated air or water distribution, thermostats for regulating the amount of heat and a vent system for removing the combustion gases from the building.
 The readily accessible portions of these items are examined for defects and are tested using normal operator controls.
 Most heating systems should be serviced annually by a qualified service technician.
-Failure to perform regular maintenance will affect the reliability of the heating system and will reduce service life.
+Failure to perform regular maintenance will affect the reliability of the heating system and will reduce service life garage.
+The furnace is approximately 7 years old.
+The input rating of the furnace is